DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 Give yourself unlimited rethrows if you need to.
 If you cluster your darts in walkable, bike-friendly, and transit-oriented neighborhoods, then congratulations: your lifestyle is compatible with not having a car!

-If you're not in a position to change where you live, work, or socialize, then you probably already know whether or not you need a car; the question of whether or not your lifestyle requires a vehicle is moot.
+If you're not in a position to change where you live, work, or socialize, then you probably already know whether or not you need a car.

 This is the bad news about living in Dallas: by default, you will need a car.